J-1 exchange scholars are usually visiting artists, lecturers, postdoctoral candidates doing research, or professors at Champlain.

 1. After your J-1 Visa is issued and before you leave the embassy/consulate, please check the visa to make sure that all data on the visa is correct.
 Check that your name matches your passport name and that it shows that it is a J-1 visa.
 If these items are incorrect, please ask for them to be fixed.

-2. If your visa is denied, contact Jessa Karki (jkarki@champlain.edu) with complete details of what was said and what documents you presented with your application.
-Please send her a copy of any written reason for the denial you may have been given.
+2. If your visa is denied, send an email to international@champlain.edu and attach a copy of any written reason for the denial you may have been given.

 3. DO NOT plan to enter the United States earlier than 30 days before your program start date indicated on your Form DS-2019.